Imran Khan Spell Changed The Course of Pakistan Cricket

 Imran Khan Spell enables Pakistan to win its first-ever Test in Australia at Sydney in 1976–77.
-With this victory, Pakistan managed to draw the three-Test series 1-1.
+With this victory, Pakistan managed to draw the three-test series 1-1.
 The main architect of Pakistan’s victory was their fast bowler, Imran Khan, who brilliantly bowled and took 12 wickets in the match.
 But there is something more to Imran’s heroic bowling performance in that game.

 Till then, the general impression was that Pakistan could not produce a genuine fast bowler.
 Pakistani new ball bowlers were fast-medium/medium-fast.
 Fazal Mahmood did produce match-winning performances in the 1950s.
 But apart from his 12 wickets against England at The Oval in 1954, the rest were achieved on matting wickets.

 Australia had the legendary Dennis Lillee, regarded by many as the most complete fast bowler in the history of the game.
 Who had taken 10 wickets in the previous Test match where the Aussies pulverized Pakistan?
-However, in Sydney, the test victory helped Pakistan to draw the series, thus becoming the first country other than England and South Africa to draw a Test series in Australia.
+However, in Sydney, the test victory helped Pakistan draw the series, thus becoming the first country other than England and South Africa to draw a test series in Australia.

 Australia was the supreme Test nation at that time and at its prime on the shoulders of the Chappel brothers, Denis Lillee and Jeff Thomson.
-Australia had demolished a formidable West Indies side with a massive 5-1 margin in the previous season.
-At the time, West Indies’ side included Andy Roberts and Michael Holding, two of the greatest fast bowlers in the history of the game.
+Australia had demolished a formidable West Indies side by a massive 5-1 margin in the previous season.
+At the time, the West Indies’ side included Andy Roberts and Michael Holding, two of the greatest fast bowlers in the history of the game.

 Imran Khan Spell changed the complexion of fast bowling.
 Pakistan started winning abroad, and victories at home also started coming via the pacemen.
-But it all changed after that the Sydney Test of 1976–77, which made millions of people all over Pakistan wake up early in the small hours of cold January mornings to listen to the radio commentary.
+But it all changed after the Sydney Test of 1976–77, which made millions of people all over Pakistan wake up early in the small hours of cold January mornings to listen to the radio commentary.